 Early Middle College

-Highpoint Virtual Academy (HVAM) is proud to offer the first fully virtual Early Middle College (EMC) education option for Michigan high school students.
-In this tuition-free,* three-year public school program, students participate in an integrated sequence of high school and college courses beginning in 11th grade and continuing through an extra 13th year of study( a 13th year), during which time students focus on college-level courses.
-EMC students have the opportunity to earn an associate degree, the Michigan Early Middle College Association (MEMCA) technical certification, or up to 60 transferable college credits—all while earning their high school diploma.
+Highpoint Virtual Academy (HVAM) offers the first fully virtual Early Middle College (EMC) education option for Michigan high school students.
+This tuition-free, three-year public school program lets students participate in an integrated sequence of high school and college courses.

 How does it work?

-There is no out of pocket cost to students and their families for tuition, books, or fees during the three-year program.
-This can significantly reduce student and parent education loan debt.
+No out of pocket costs.
+You don't pay tuition, fees, or book costs during the three-year program.
+This can significantly reduce education loan debt.

 Early Middle College Partners

-Students may choose to study with HVAM's post-secondary partners offering the following programs:
+Students can study with HVAM's postsecondary partners offering the following programs: